I gave up ONE food and my high BP vanished

 More dangerous than sugar

-Sugar has a terrible reputation.
-It contributes to obesity, diabetes, coronary disease, and more.
-Still, I’m pretty sure there’s not a food group more dangerous than grains.
+I’m pretty sure there’s no food group more deceptive than grains.
 They endanger your waistline while threatening your heart and pancreas more than almost any other item you can eat.

 Think about this: I didn’t give up grains and go on the paleo diet for my heart health.
-I did it in an effort to improve my memory and deal with digestive issues.
+I did it initially to improve my memory and deal with digestive issues.
 But it resulted in heart benefits I didn’t expect.

 Blood pressure just wouldn’t go down